Ita Mangan (Chair)

 She is a graduate of Dublin City University.

-Claire joined the Board in 2018, and she is also a member of our Finance, Governance, HR, Quality and Safety Committee.
+Claire joined the Board in 2018, and she is also a member of our Finance, Governance, HR, Quality, Safety and Nominations Committee.

 Mary was formerly a registered nurse and midwife, and was Nursing and Human Resource Co-ordinator, Deputy Director and Director of Nursing at Beaumont Hospital.